My Curious Reading: In and Out of Conservatism

 I had been thinking of the Tylenol killer, of creating a parallel to the story with a character intuitively correct; thinking, that if you could, as a writer of fiction, move this person through space and time, you might “get” him (her).
 I don’t assume, that for these old, unsolved crimes, the motive needs to be either money or revenge.
 Motive should matter less, in the resolution of an actual case, than strict mechanics—the non-negotiables.
 Ultimately, and we know it already, there will have been one individual for whom these all came together: time, place, impetus.

 Now, changing directions.
-While looking through the archives of the Chicago Tribune to learn what else had been going on just prior to the Tylenol outbreak, I found a piece by a writer I thought had a nice way of putting things.
+While looking through the archives of the Chicago Tribune to learn what else had been going on (the spur), just prior to the Tylenol outbreak, I found a piece by a writer I thought had a nice way of putting things.
 The byline was Dick West.
 I did a search on Amazon to see if he’d written any books, and in that way came across An English Journey, by Richard West (Chatto and Windus Ltd., 1981).

 West’s style is economical, grumpy, often funny, opinionated; his opinions largely rightist.
 (His obituary, in the Guardian, calls this a late development.
 He was famous for his reporting on Vietnam).
 And this made me think…as though magical infection were possible, we prefer books that reflect our own politics; we avoid the other side’s point of view.

 The history of conservatism versus liberalism is the history of opposition politics, in which views shift from moderate to extreme, and alliances change, as one side circles the other.
 There was no incident that made me lean, for about thirty years, Republican.
 I had always been pro-environment, pro-choice, pro-equality under the law for all, with no making of classes, no adhering of labels.
-I’ve always disliked and distrusted top-heavy bureaucracies, institutionalization, and patronage.
+I’ve always disliked and distrusted top-heavy bureaucracies, institutionalization, and political patronage.